 Is your refrigerator an NSA spy?
 What about your thermostat?
 Or your toaster?
 Or fitness tracker?

 It’s not as crazy as it sounds.
-In fact, the US director of national intelligence, James Clapper, said this week in Senate testimony that the federal government has every intention of using the “internet of things” to expand its surveillance capabilities.
+In fact, the US director of national intelligence, James Clapper, said n 2016 during Senate testimony that the federal government has every intention of using the “internet of things” to expand its surveillance capabilities.

 That’s a broad category which can include any of the items I listed above, plus a lot more.
 The internet of things is “the expanding network of connected devices throughout our homes, bodies, streets and communities,” so basically think of anything with an internet connection.
 (Yes, some kitchen appliances have internet now.)

 This may sound like it would provide pretty boring information that you wouldn’t mind the government knowing.
 After all, who cares what the thermostat is set to or if you took the stairs instead of the elevator today?

 In reality, much like the “boring” information of communications metadata (which is way more revealing than most realize), there’s a lot the feds can learn about us from these mundane details, as Clapper’s testimony indicated:

 “In the future, intelligence services might use the [internet of things] for identification, surveillance, monitoring, location tracking, and targeting for recruitment, or to gain access to networks or user credentials,” Clapper said.

 Clapper did not specifically name any intelligence agency as involved in household-device surveillance.
 But security experts examining the internet of things take as a given that the US and other surveillance services will intercept the signals the newly networked devices emit, much as they do with those from cellphones. […]

 Connected household devices are a potential treasure trove to intelligence agencies seeking unobtrusive ways to listen and watch a target…